Top al Qaeda leader Ilyas Kashmiri reported killed in US Predator strike

 The US has reportedly killed Ilyas Kashmiri, one of al Qaeda's most dangerous military commanders and strategists, in a Predator airstrike yesterday in South Waziristan.

-A Harkat-ul-Jihad-al-Islami spokesman named Abu Hanzla Kashir told Dawn that Kashmiri was killed in the attack.
+A Harakat-ul-Jihad-al-Islami spokesman named Abu Hanzla Kashir told Dawn that Kashmiri was killed in the attack.
 Kashir also threatened to attack the US to avenge Kashmiri's death.

 "We confirm that our Amir (leader) and commander in chief, Mohammad Ilyas Kashmiri, along with other companions, was martyred in an American drone strike on June 3, 2011, at 11:15 pm," Kashir told the Pakistani news channel, according to The Telegraph.